fvalino/cypress-test-automation/README.md

+# Cucumber/Cypress Test Automation

+## Setup

+### Pre-conditions

+You must have NodeJS installed in order to setup and run this project.
+The easiest way to do that is using [Node Version Manager](https://github.com/nvm-sh/nvm).
+Any reasonably modern version of NodeJS should work, but the project is known to work with `lts/hydrogen`.

+### Procedure

+1. Clone the project:
+`git clone git@github.com:fvalino/cypress-test-automation.git`
+2. Install the dependencies (from the `package-lock.json` file):
+`npm clean-install`
+3. Run the tests in headless mode:
+`npm run test`

+---

 This README file will help you get setup to run the tests contained in this project.
 There are a fiew things you wil have to do to prepare this project to be able to run tests.